 7 Ways Real Estate Agents Can Get More Quality Referrals

-A new report proves as much, showing that 17 percent of agents earn anywhere from $20,000 to $50,000 annually thanks to other agents’ referrals.
+A new report proves as much, showing that 17 percent of real estate agents earn anywhere from $20,000 to $50,000 annually thanks to real estate referrals.
 Another 20 percent earn at least $10,000 from them.

 Do you fall into one of these categories, with referrals making up a big chunk of your income?
 If not, do you want to?
-Here are 7 ways to up those referrals and get more agents, brokers, and other professional vendors to recommend you:
+Here are 7 ways to get referrals in real estate and find potential clients and new business:

 1. Partner up.

 Consider offering a package deal with other vendors in your area.
 Partner up with a mortgage broker and put together a first-time buyer program.
 The broker can waive certain fees on the loan side, while you contribute a few hundred from your commissions.
 Pooled together, it can mean $1,000 or $2,000 off a buyer’s purchase — seriously incentivizing them to use both your services.
-You could even do more specific programs, like one for first responders, teachers, nurses, etc. Get creative and figure out how you can both benefit from a shared offering.
+You could even do more specific programs, like one for property management employees,, teachers, nurses, etc. Get creative and figure out how you can both benefit from a shared offering of clients.

 2. Incentivize and reward referrals.

-Always reward vendors who are willing to refer your business.
-Maybe you send them a Starbucks gift card along with your thank you note, or maybe you up the ante with each referral they give you: a $10 Amazon card here, a free movie pass next, then dinner at a nice restaurant on the third one.
+Create your own referral program and always reward vendors who are willing to refer your business.
+Maybe you send them a Starbucks gift card along with your thank you note, or maybe you up the ante with each referral they give you: a $10 Amazon card here, a free movie pass next, then dinner at a nice restaurant on the third one, or keep it simple with a straight referral fee.
 Make it worthwhile for people to send you business — and to keep on doing it.
+Apply what you know about customer loyalty to anyone who can be a source of ongoing real estate referrals.

 3. Become a resource.

-One of the best ways to get more professional referrals is to simply become a known resource in your field.
+One of the best ways to get more professional referrals as a real estate agent is to simply become a known resource in your field.
 Do you specialize in vacation homes?
 Host seminars on buying vacation properties.
 Have handouts and brochures around the topic and give those to vendors.
 Launch a shareable video or blog series.
-Become the go-to source when buyers, sellers, and industry vendors have questions in your area of expertise.
-Then, when clients come up in that category, you’ll be first to mind every time.
+Become the go-to source when other real estate professionals such as buyers, sellers, and industry vendors have questions in your area of expertise.
+Then, when clients come up in that category, you’ll be the first REALTOR® to mind every time.

 4. Check in often.